DronetDevDesign/Dronet-DevDesign/README.md

 Ron Dronet Portfolio Website

 ## Purpose:
 DronetDevDesign offers Full-stack Development and Graphic Design in one place.
-I give my clients the best of both worlds by not only providing the creative and design to push their brand to new heights, but also see projects through to full-stack development from concept to completion.
+I offer my clients the best of both worlds by not only providing the creative and design to push their brand to new heights, but also seeing projects through to full-stack development from concept to completion.

 <br>
 <div align="left">